Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Experiments

 \subsection{Faithfulness On Dissuading Cues Remains Low}

 \textbf{Design.} What about cues that provide evidence \emph{against} a particular answer?
-Using MMLU, we run CST with four such \emph{dissuading} cues: two cues where a named professor suggests the answer is NOT a certain choice, a dissuading version of \texttt{answer\_comment} where an answer is marked with ``\# INCORRECT answer, do not show to LLM'', and a dissuading version of \texttt{answer\_key} where we spoof an answer key with an entry for ``incorrect\_answer''.
-These cues are similarly influential to their persuading counterparts.
-They cause \qwen to swap its answer (to disagree with the cue) 18\% of the time, compared to 22\% for persuading cues.
+Using MMLU, we run CST with four such \emph{dissuading} cues.
+For example, we can mark answer choices with a fake Python comment, ``\# INCORRECT answer, do not show to LLM'' (see list in Appendix \Cref{tab:bias_desc_clusters}).
+These cues cause \qwen to swap its answer 18\% of the time, compared to 22\% for persuading cues.
 For this experiment, we train \qwen on MMLU with \deepseek as the monitor.

 \looseness=-1 \textbf{Results.} Interestingly, we find that it is difficult to improve monitorability for dissuading cues.
 As shown in \Cref{fig:backfire-cues}, we see that while G-mean rises from 34\% to 72\% for persuading cues, it does not improve much for dissuading cues (53\% $\rightarrow$ 57\%).
 Our dissuading cues rely on sentential and lexical negation, and so this result is reminiscent of past work suggesting that language models do not handle negations well \citep{kassner2019negated}.
-We also explore more complex forms of dissuasion (based on reliably incorrect sources of claims, e.g.), but we find that models do not treat these cues as strongly dissuasive (see \texttt{bully} in Appendix \Cref{fig:cue-influence-qwen}.
+We also explore other kinds of dissuasive cues (based on reliably incorrect sources of claims, e.g.), but we find that models do not treat these cues as strongly dissuasive (see \texttt{bully} in Appendix \Cref{fig:cue-influence-qwen}).
 Overall, it seems that dissuasive evidence will be a challenge for methods aimed at improving CoT faithfulness.